 After the murder of Donald Killeen, a truce was called in the gang war and Whitey Bulger joined the Winter Hill Gang.
-He rose quickly through the ranks as a go-to guy when what’s known in criminal circles “wet work” needed to be done.
+He rose quickly through the ranks as a go-to guy when what’s known in criminal circles as “wet work” needed to be done.

 The list of dead bodies attributed to him includes mobsters Spike O’Toole, Paulie McGonagle, Eddie Connors, Tommy King, and Buddy Leonard.
 There were many others.

 In 1979, Howie Winter went to prison after a conviction for fixing horse races.
-Whitey Bulger was also deeply involved in the race-fixing yet he avoided prosecution and succeeded Winter at the head of the gang.
+Whitey Bulger was also deeply involved in race-fixing yet he avoided prosecution and succeeded Winter at the head of the gang.
 He was now the undisputed king of South Boston’s Irish-American organized crime.

 Whitey Bulger’s Double Life